-Evan Alberhasky works with a diverse array of clients faced with employment and business transactional issues, including discrimination claims, restrictive covenant concerns, FLSA compliance, and business entity formation.
+Evan Alberhasky works with a diverse array of clients faced with employment and business transactional and litigation issues, including discrimination claims, restrictive covenant concerns, FLSA compliance, wage garnishments, mechanic’s liens, and business entity formation.
 Evan helps his clients with drafting new hire documents, such as employee handbooks, offer letters, and employment agreements as well as requests for corporate governance documents, including operating agreements, bylaws, and conflict of interest policies.

 Evan decided to focus his legal career from an employer-centric outlook because it gives him an opportunity to proactively help his clients.
 By providing policy and compliance guidance up front, Evan helps prevent problems before they start.
 At the same time, by building a solid foundation of trust with his clients, he makes the process of dealing with the occasional inevitable legal challenge much easier.

 Evan graduated magna cum laude from Georgia State University’s College of Law where he was a member of GSU’s Moot Court, GSU’s Law Review (Associate Articles Editor), and a 2021-2022 pupil of the Bleckley Inn of Court.